isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1186.md

 ---
-title: 'Automatic Seed Sowing Machine'
+title: 'Packing machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1186
 ---

-## Automatic Seed Sowing Machine
+## Packing machine

 ## Overview

 **Description**

-A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution
+A machine that automates the packing of farm produce with high speed and high degree of precision, may also include labelling and weighing functions.

 ## Solution Packages Option(s)